caldwell-bob/Lira_Bot/README.md

 # Lira_Bot
-**Purpose:** Lira_Bot is a command line tool which accepts certain keywords and then performs some behind scene vodoo, ala apis and the like, to display info based off the users inputs.
+**Purpose:** Lira_Bot is a command line node application which accepts certain keywords and then performs some behind scene vodoo, ala apis and the like, to display info based off the users inputs.

+##How To Use## The syntax to use Lira Bot is simple.
+To use Lira Bot you need to type the following:  node liri <command> <search string>

 ## Command Options
 - concert-this <artist>
 - spotify-this-song <song>
-- movie-this <>
+- movie-this <movie>
 - do-what-it-says [reads command/input from random.txt]

 **No Command Passed In**